 At the time of faculty tenure consideration as specified in their letter of offer (or at hire, for faculty being hired with tenure at senior ranks), the candidate and the Chair shall jointly assure that the case materials as specified by the Provost's office are complete.
-In particular the following shall be included in the confidential file: (a) curriculum vitae; (b) A total of up to 10 relevant research publications, other scholarly and creative contributions and manuscripts in press that makes a compelling case for tenure.
-These publications and contributions should have been generated while the candidate held a faculty position at Washington State University unless the faculty member has been granted time off of the tenure clock for work done elsewhere.
-If the selected materials have co-authors or co-investigators, it is the responsibility of the candidate to indicate clearly his/her role in those publications/contributions; (c) confidential letters from at least five well qualified external reviewers evaluating the quality of the candidate's published research or other evidence of scholarly activity, the contribution to the candidate's profession and discipline, and the candidate's professional reputation.
+In particular, the following shall be included in the confidential file:

+- (a) curriculum vitae; - (b) A total of up to 10 relevant research publications, other scholarly and creative contributions and manuscripts in press that together make a compelling case for tenure; - (c) a research statement of no more than two pages; - (d) confidential letters from at least five well qualified external reviewers evaluating the quality of the candidate's published research or other evidence of scholarly activity, the contribution to the candidate's profession and discipline, and the candidate's professional reputation. - (e) a teaching portfolio (no more than 5 pages of narrative) in the format adopted by the university and College of Arts and Sciences (see Appendices 1 & 2); and - (f) a service statement of no more than two pages.

+A statement of context may be included but is not required.
+If a Context Statement is included it should be limited to two pages.

+Submitted publications and contributions should have been generated while the candidate held a faculty position at Washington State University unless the faculty member has been granted time off of the tenure clock for work done elsewhere.
+If the selected materials have co-authors or co-investigators, it is the responsibility of the candidate to indicate clearly his/her role in those publications/contributions.

 Every review letter that is solicited (by the Chair) and received should be included.
 The reviewers shall be selected by the Chair, and may include ones suggested by the candidate, but should not include present or former collaborators of the candidate, coauthors or thesis/post-doctoral advisors.
 The majority of letters should not be from the reviewers on the list provided by the candidate.
 Letters from other WSU faculty are not acceptable.
-Under no circumstances will a reviewer be paid or compensated in any way for reviewing the candidate's file or writing a letter. (d) a teaching portfolio (no more than 5 pages of narrative) in the format adopted by the College of Arts and Sciences (see Appendices 1 & 2).
-A statement of context may be included but is not required.
-If a Context Statement is included it should be limited to two pages.
+Under no circumstances will a reviewer be paid or compensated in any way for reviewing the candidate's file or writing a letter.